sazidshihab/Surf-with-basic-python-ML-Data-Science-/README.md

 # Surf-with-basic-python
-All basic python codes
+All basic Python, SQL, and Data Science-related codes and projects.
-HI , ki khbr?
-Ho ho